 The small, breathtaking island of Rottnest Island is just 19 kilometres from Perth.
-Anna, a backpacker who travelled to Australia on the Working Holiday Visa, reveals what makes the island so special and shares her experience.
+Anna, a backpacker who travelled to Australia on the Working Holiday Visa, reveals why you should visit Rottnest Island and why it is so special.

 How to get to Rottnest Island?

 It was a wonderful day.
 We took the Rottnest Express, the ferry that connects Perth, Freemantle, and Rottnest Island.
 A round trip from Freo costs 45.50 AUD (a little more expensive than from Perth) plus 18.50 AUD Island Admission Fee.
 We left Fremantle in the morning and arrived 30 minutes later.
 It was love at first sight!
 We had known that the island would be very idyllic, but what we saw then exceeded all our expectations.

 How do you move around on the island?

 Cars are banned from Rottnest Island, your visit will be very different compared to other places.
 Buses and a few service vehicles are exempted.
 This means you have to rely on your own feet or a bike.
 You don’t have a bike?
 No problem.
 You can rent bicycles on the island.
 Since there is only one bike rental though, prices are relatively high (30 AUD per day, 88 AUD per week).

 Piece of advice: You can reserve the bike in advance when you are booking the ferry ticket.
 As soon as you arrive by ferry, you can immediately grab the bike and cycle off.
 The costs are about the same.

 The tour across the island is 22 kilometres long.
 I thought it would be a piece of cake.
 With a helmet on my head and full of anticipation, we set off.
 It quickly became clear: It won’t be that easy.
 The island is full of hills and serpentines.
 For someone like me, who does not do sports and had not been sitting on a bike for more than 10 years, it was a real challenge.
 The breathtaking scenery and incredible beaches made up for it all though.